 What Do People Do All Day? by Richard Scarry

-What do people do all day?
 Everyone is busy in Busytown – from train drivers to doctors, from mothers to sailors, in police stations and on fire engines.
-Follow a colourful collection of busy people working through their busy days.
-Captain Salty and his crew are getting ready to go on a voyage, Sergeant Murphy is working hard to keep things safe and peaceful, and engineers are building new roads.
-Another busy day in Busytown!
+Follow lots of busy people working through their busy days!

 Lost and Found by Oliver Jeffers

-Set sail on a wonderful adventure in this toddler-friendly board book from award-winning, bestselling picture book creator, Oliver Jeffers.
+Set sail on a wonderful adventure in Lost and Found, a toddler-friendly book from award-winning, bestselling picture book creator, Oliver Jeffers!